 Developmental Biology, Genetics

-Dr. Krasnow is also a professor and chair of the Department of Biochemistry at Stanford University School of Medicine.
+Dr. Krasnow is also a professor in the Department of Biochemistry at Stanford University School of Medicine.

 In his office, Mark Krasnow unfurls a remarkable scroll.
 It's a 29-page printout, the pages carefully taped together.
 On it lies a flowchart, but not for a computer program.
 The hierarchy of lines and notations represents a mouse lung, all 5,051 airways of it.
 For the first time, thanks to Krasnow and his colleague Ross Metzger, scientists now know precisely how the mouse lung develops—all the sprouting and branching that expands a simple embryonic tube into a mass of filament-fine airways that pour oxygen deep into the animal's body.